d2207197/carriage/docs-src/index.rst

 :doc:`Row </row>` is a handy and more powerful `namedtuple <https://docs.python.org/3.6/library/collections.html>`_.
 You can create arbitrary :doc:`Row </row>` anytime without declaring fields in advance.

 :doc:`Stream </stream>` is a very powerful wrapper type for any iterable object.
 You can write less code to transform, inspect, and manipulate any iterable.
-And with the property of lazy-evaluating, building and testing the pipeline for handling big, long data are faster and easier.
+And with the property of lazy-evaluating, building and testing the pipeline for handling big, long sequential data are now faster, easier and painlessly.

 :doc:`Optional </optional>` is a object wrapper for handling errors.
 It makes ``None`` value, exceptions or other unexpected condition won't break your data processing pipeline.